abingdonpta/abingdonpta/content/about/fundraising.md

 Abingdon holds a Read-A-Thon every year - a fundraiser when students track the number of pages they read over the course of two weeks and and sponors (usually parents and grandparents) pledge to give to the PTA a certain amount of money for each page the student has read.
 The PTA also awards prizes to students and classes who have read the most.
 The Read-A-Thon is the biggest PTA fundraiser of the year.

-## Spirit Wear
+## Spirit Gear

-We aren't currently selling Spirit Wear (t-shirts, hats, etc.), but we hope to start soon.
-Cheeck our newsletter and social media for updates on Spirit Wear availability.
+We aren't currently selling Spirit Gear (t-shirts, hats, etc.), but we hope to start soon.
+Check our newsletter and social media for updates on Spirit Gear availability.

 A portion of the proceeds go to the PTA.